openpracticelibrary/openpracticelibrary/content/practice/empathy-mapping.md

 * The information is captured directly from interviews, observation and other facilitated conversation exercises.
 * Senses captured can include what the person is seeing, thinking, doing and feeling with information captured on a big visible chart.

 ## Why use it?

 * Captures information and learning directly from the end user affected by the system/application/solution in question.
 * Enables a direct connection between important stakeholders and developers (for example, developers of an application can learn directly from end users using it).
 * A tool to identify pain points, opportunities and starts to form a basis for improvement and optimisation.
+* An excellent tool to move from user empathy to value propositions - Dave Gray has integrated Alex Osterwalder's Value Proposition Canvas in the latest version of the Empathy Map

 ## Origin

 The Empathy map has been created as a practice by Dave Gray of [XPLANE](http://www.xplane.com/)

 ## Further Information